itsmanojb/react-graphql-app/README.md

-# into-the-wild
+# Into The Wild
-An application for information on movies.
+IMDB like application for information on movies.